-The Jewish Women’s Collect is a group of non-denominational community of women that come together to learn and empower each other in a Jewish space.
+The Jewish Women’s Collective is a group of non-denominational community of women that come together to learn and empower each other in a Jewish space.
 JWC fosters dialogue through social events and guest speakers.

 B’nai Keshet (Hebrew for “Children of the Rainbow”) aims to provide a safe and welcoming community for Jewish LGBT students at Ohio State.
 We have movie nights, Challah baking, and other social programs, as well as participate in advocacy on campus.